 10. Oliver Cabell SB 1: Best black desert boots

-Nothing beats a dependable pair of black Desert boots, and no-one makes them better than Oliver Cabell.
-Their SB 1 boots are expertly crafted in full-grain black leather and are pretty foolproof in regard to what-to-wear them with.
+Nothing beats a dependable pair of black Desert boots, and no one makes them better than Oliver Cabell.
+Their SB 1 boots are expertly crafted in full-grain black leather and are pretty foolproof in regard to what to wear them with.

 Remember: not all chukka boots are Deserts, but all Desert boots are chukkas.
 Repeat.

 For a chunkier aesthetic, these Nero Desert boots by Tod’s are a good choice.
 In smooth suede, with a chunky heel and simple lacing, they feature the subtle Tod’s logo embedded in the suede.
-They’ve also got a great grip on the bottoms to optimise comfort.
+They’ve also got a great grip on the bottoms to optimize comfort.

 NERO DESERT BOOTS